-We found no evidence that the size and/or number and/or the type of networks and groups an individual had access to before and during the displacement in temporary housing significantly influenced the acknowledgement of risks.
-In our study, therefore, social capital did not influence risk awareness.
+We found no evidence that the size and/or number and/or the type of networks and groups an individual had access to before and during the displacement in temporary housing significantly influenced the acknowledgment of risks.
+In our study, therefore, social capital did not directly influence risk awareness.
+More specifically, having received more support and being in a larger social network during temporary housing does not impact subsequent individual fear and worry about earthquakes.